GSOCSTEMPatrol/GSOCRaspberryPi/README.md

 **GSOC Raspberry Pi Web Serving Weather Station.pdf** A more complicated project which should only be undertaken after completing the LED light project.
 Recommended for Cadettes, Seniors and Ambassadors.
 Girls will configure a web page that will display data from a humidity and temperature sensor.
 The Raspberry Pi is then configured as a web page so the results can be displayed on a phone or laptop connected to the same WiFi network.

-Note that the CODE folder contains examples of coding resources used in the projects documented above.

 Disclaimer:  I am a volunteer STEM program developer for the Girl Scouts of Orange County.
 I am not a staff member of the Girl Scouts of Orange County or the Girls Scouts of America.

 > Written with [StackEdit](https://stackedit.io/).